 Section 1.
-General Description and Purpose of the Children's Health Insurance Plans and the Requirements

-- 1.1.
-The state will use funds provided under Title XXI primarily for (Check appropriate box) (Section 2101)(a)(1)); (42 CFR 457.70): - Guidance: Check below if child health assistance shall be provided primarily through the development of a separate program that meets the requirements of Section 2101, which details coverage requirements and the other applicable requirements of Title XXI. - 1.1.1.
-Obtaining coverage that meets the requirements for a separate child health program (Sections 2101(a)(1) and 2103); OR - Guidance: Check below if child health assistance shall be provided primarily through providing expanded eligibility under the State's Medicaid program (Title XIX).
-Note that if this is selected the State must also submit a corresponding Medicaid SPA to CMS for review and approval. - 1.1.2.
-Providing expanded benefits under the State's Medicaid plan (Title XIX) (Section 2101(a)(2)); OR - a.
-Medicaid Expansion Group:

--Children ages 0 (newborn) through 12 months with family income greater than 194% and up to 2110% of Federal Poverty Level;

--Children ages 13 months through 5 years with family income greater than 141% and up to 2110% of the Federal Poverty Level;

--Children ages 6 through 18 years with family income greater than 107% and up to 211133% of the Federal Poverty Level
+General Description and Purpose of the Children's Health Insurance Plans and the Requirements 1.1.
+The state will use funds provided under Title XXI primarily for (Check appropriate box) (Section 2101)(a)(1)); (42 CFR 457.70): Guidance: Check below if child health assistance shall be provided primarily through the development of a separate program that meets the requirements of Section 2101, which details coverage requirements and the other applicable requirements of Title XXI.
+1.1.1.
+Obtaining coverage that meets the requirements for a separate child health program (Sections 2101(a)(1) and 2103); OR Check below if child health assistance shall be provided primarily through providing expanded eligibility under the State's Medicaid program (Title XIX).
+Note that if this is selected the State must also submit a corresponding Medicaid SPA to CMS for review and approval.
+Providing expanded benefits under the State's Medicaid plan (Title XIX) (Section 2101(a)(2)); OR a.
+Medicaid Expansion Group: -Children ages 0 (newborn) through 1 year with family income greater than 194% and up to 211% of Federal Poverty Level; -Children ages 1 year through 6 years with family income greater than 141% and up to 210% of the Federal Poverty Level; -Children ages 6 through 19 years with family income greater than 107% and up to 211% of the Federal Poverty Level Guidance : Check below if child health assistance shall be provided through a combination of both 1.1.1. and 1.1.2.
+(Coverage that meets the requirements of Title XXI, in conjunction with an expansion in the State's Medicaid program).
+Note that if this is selected the state must also submit a corresponding Medicaid state plan amendment to CMS for review and approval.
+A combination of both of the above.
+(Section 2101(a)(2)) 1.1-DS The State will provide dental-only supplemental coverage.
+Only States operating a separate CHIP program are eligible for this option.
+States choosing this option must also complete sections 4.1-DS, 4.2-DS, 6.2-DS, 8.2-DS, and 9.10 of this SPA template.
+(Section 2110(b)(5))